 I’ve been on motorcycle camping trips at least a couple of dozen times over the past few years and I’ve gotten pretty good and packing my motorcycle with everything I need to be comfortable, well fed and relaxed.

 The way you pack your motorcycle for camping is going to depend greatly on what kind of motorcycle you ride.
 Adventure bikes are designed specifically to carry a lot of gear, but other bikes, like sport bikes or, say, a Sportster, it gets a little trickier.

 No matter what type of motorcycle you have, there are some basic rules to follow when packing a motorcycle for a camping trip.
 These motorcycle camping tips are from years of experience camping!

 Where are you going?
 What’s the weather going to be like?
 Will you be tent camping in the wilderness, or staying in a campground or at a cabin?
 What kind of animals are in the area?

-These are the things you want to consider when you’re selecting what gear to take, which clothes to pack and how to pack it.
+These are the things you want to consider when you’re selecting what gear to take, which clothes to pack, and how to pack it.
 It will determine how much space you’ll need on your bike, where and how you will store your food, and possibly how to tie everything down securely.
 If you want to know more about what to pack, check out this blog post.
 And remember, when packing food you always want to make sure you’re eating healthy on a motorcycle trip.

 Lay it out before you pack

-Once you’ve decide what you’re going to bring, gather it all up and lay it out on the floor.
+Once you’ve decided what you’re going to bring, gather it all up and lay it out on the floor.
 Start separating items that should go together.
 For example, put your tent, sleeping bag, and other sleeping gear in one pile.
 Put all your cooking gear, utensils, stove and fuel in another pile.
 Same goes for all your food and all your clothes.